Home » Money management » Budgeting

 In other words, the third stage of successful budgeting is about putting your money where your mouth is.

-Then you should probably stop spending your money on booze and cigarettes.
+Then, you should probably stop spending your money on booze and cigarettes.
 (Not a joke at all.
-The money you’d spend on drink and smoking for a year will be more than enough for several months of traveling around the world.
+The money you’d spend on drink and smoking for a year will be more than enough for several months of travelling around the world.
 Do the maths!)

-It is up to you to decide what you really want in your life though; I can’t help you much there.
+It is up to you to decide what you want in your life; I can’t help you much there.

-I can only urge you to do the dreaming exercise; you know, the one where you close your eyes and allow yourself to dream in great detail.
-You should do this while keeping out ‘the critic’ and ‘the accountant’.
+I can only urge you to do the dreaming exercise, the one where you close your eyes and allow yourself to dream in great detail.
+It would help if you did this while keeping out ‘the critic’ and ‘the accountant’.
 For more on how to use this technique, you can read this.

 You know which list you should hold in hand when you go through your spreadsheets again, don’t you?